AdobeDocs/journey-optimizer.en/help/using/content-management/fragments.md

 >[!CONTEXTUALHELP]
 >id="ajo_fragments_update_campaigns"
->title="Fragments update campaigns"
+>title="Fragments update in campaigns"
->abstract="Fragments update campaigns"
+>abstract="This campaign won't be updated if you publish changes to the fragment.
+It requires a new version to be published so that fragment update functionality can be supported."

 >[!CONTEXTUALHELP]
 >id="ajo_fragments_update_journeys"
->title="Fragments update journeys"
+>title="Fragments update in journeys"
->abstract="Fragments update journeys"
+>abstract="This journey won't be updated if you publish changes to the fragment.
+It requires a new version to be published so that fragment update functionality can be supported."

 A fragment is a reusable component that can be referenced in one or more emails across [!DNL Journey Optimizer] campaigns and journeys.
 This functionality allows to prebuild multiple custom content blocks that can be used by marketing users to quickly assemble email contents in an improved design process.